Financial-Times/origami/apps/astro-website/README.md

 The process:

 1. Branch off `main` and create the required files.
 The format for the newsletter is strict, and you should probably copy an older newsletter to make sure it's correct.
-You need to create two files in this repo, replacing the date as appropriate (set to the expected published date):
+You need a file in this repo, replacing the date as appropriate (set to the expected published date):

    - `src/content/posts/YYYY-MM-DD-newsletter.md`: for the blog post on the website